shanemcw/homebridge-amazondash-MAC/README.md

 An Amazon Dash button:

-* has a rounded, elongated shape with an concave button on one end
+* has a rounded, elongated shape with a concave button on one end
 * is white, with a removable product brand sticker
 * is being resold online often as "button pushed once"
 * includes its own removable clip for hanging and adhesive pads for mounting